 If you save the file and run the specs again it should work properly, provided that your test data is ok.
 It’s maybe also worth mentioning that there is no test per method.
 You’re rather testing the public interface of a class and because the public methods use the private methods they are implicitly tested.

-At this point we’re done with the models and we can move on to the controllers and the views.
+At this point, we’re done with the models and we can move on to the controllers and the views.

-7.Talk to the controller because the model ain’t listening
+7.4 Talk to the controller because the model ain’t listening

-In an MVC world the controller is responsible for taking user input and delegating that to the correct models.
+In an MVC world, the controller is responsible for taking user input and delegating that to the correct models.
 When the models are done the controller decides how he’s going to display or return the data.

-7..1.
+In this section we’ll talk about how rails enables you to have many output formats for the same controller action.
+After wich we’ll see how a url is mapped to a controller using routing and then we’ll talk about what the job is of a controller and how to take advantage of that.
+First up returning different output formats.

+7.4.1.
 Responding to different formats

-Internally Rails uses a formatter design pattern to enable returning different formats.
+Internally, Rails uses a formatter design pattern to enable returning different formats.
 You can register your own formats in a mime types file.
 You can find this file in config/intializers/mime_types.rb when you’re in the root of your app.
 Rails already listens for a bunch of mime types and extensions.
-Listing 7.shows the mime types that have been registered by default in a rails application.
+Listing 7.16 shows the mime types that have been registered by default in a rails application.

-Listing 7.: The default recognized mime types
+Listing 7.16: The default recognized mime types